Le Corsaire: Act 2

 The Sultana Zulina demands that the Odalisques (female concubines of the harem) respect her.
-For this, she is mocked by harem slave Gulnara and her friends.
+For this, she is mocked by harem slave Gulnare and her friends.
 Seyd Pasha enters.
-Gulnara teases him flirtatiously in dance, and he gives her a handkerchief.
+Gulnare teases him flirtatiously in dance, and he gives her a handkerchief.
 She makes fun of him by passing the handkerchief around the group of women.
 Seyd Pasha is furious.
 His Keeper of the Harem attempts to distract and calm him with dancing performances by the girls.
-Isaac arrives, leading Medora in delivery of her sale to Seyd Pasha.
-She begs Seyd Pasha for her freedom and also complains of mistreatment by Isaac.
-Gulnara comforts her.
+Lankendem arrives, leading Medora in delivery of her sale to Seyd Pasha.
+She begs Seyd Pasha for her freedom and also complains of mistreatment by Lankendem.
+Gulnare comforts her.
 Seyd Pasha offers Medora jewels, which she refuses.
 The Corsairs enter, disguised as robed members of a religious order.
 They act embarrassed at the sight of the concubines of the harem.
 Seyd Pasha orders the women of the harem to dance for the entertainment of his guests.

 Conrad, in his disguise, recognizes Medora.
 The corsairs throw off their disguises and threaten Seyd Pasha with daggers.
 The Corsairs begin pillaging the palace.
-Gulnara rushes in, pursued by Birbanto.
+Gulnare rushes in, pursued by Birbanto.
 Medora recognizes Birbanto as her kidnapper and informs Conrad.
 She demonstrates the identification by pointing out the wound she inflicted on Birbanto's arm.
 Medora prevents Conrad from killing Birbanto, who then runs away.
-Seyd Pasha’s guards enter and attack the corsairs, capturing them including Conrad.
+Seyd Pasha's guards enter and attack the corsairs, capturing them including Conrad.
 Seyd Pasha sentences Conrad to death.